Skip to content

 Q&A

-The ddtrace-agent startup parameters must be placed before the -jar in the java application startup command.
-The final form should be java -javaagent -jar.
+The ddtrace-agent startup parameter must be placed before -jar in the java application startup, resulting in the final form being java -javaagent -jar

 ## Original startup script: